strategineer/personal-website/content/blog/2025-01-23/index.md

 The Shadowdark RPG rules go out of their way to give GMs, who've never run an OSR game like this before, guidance on how to do exactly this.

-Shadowdark's masterstroke is that 10 minutes of real-time represents 10 minutes in game-time (unless of course you've explicitly chosen to fast-forward through something).
+Shadowdark's masterstroke is that 10 minutes of real-time represents 10 minutes of game-time (unless of course you've explicitly chosen to fast-forward through something).

 And, every so often depending on how dangerous the area the PCs are in, you'll roll a d6 to check for a random encounter.
 On a 1, the PCs encounter something or someone.